Chapter 2

 OCCLUSAL WEAR

-The articular surfaces are designed to encounter wear, whether it is fast or slow.
-In rapid wear, regressive remodeling shortens the condyles while attrition transforms the enamel covered biting surfaces of the teeth into cupped out areas of dentin surrounded by protruding rings of enamel that form effective grating surfaces.
+Wear on the bite surfaces transforms them into cupped out areas of dentin surrounded by protruding rings of enamel that form effective grating surfaces.
 In front, the overbite and overjet are steadily reduced and then eliminated while the mandible slowly advances, as illustrated below.

 The overbite reduction can be seen in the illustration below showing the shift of the horizontal line marking the incisal edges of the lower incisors in Australian aborigines chewing patterns as they continue to approach the incisal edges of the upper incisors with age.